EU CRYPTO REGISTER · AUTHORISED · LAST VERIFIED

 Which services is Bitstamp not authorised to offer?

-Bitstamp's MiCA licence does not cover: Placing, Advice, Portfolio mgmt.
+Bitstamp's MiCA licence does not cover: Trading platform, Placing, Advice, Portfolio mgmt.
 These services may still be offered by other authorised providers, or by Bitstamp under a different regulatory framework (for example, derivatives may fall under MiFID II rather than MiCA).
-Source: ESMA Register, retrieved 14 May 2026.
+Source: ESMA Register, retrieved 30 June 2026.

 Why is Bitstamp licensed in Luxembourg?